M-Usman10/Candidates-Search/README.md

 * `/insert`: Insert the data in the Weaviate Search.
 * `/search`: Search the query from the database.
-* `/get-text-from-id`: It get the candidate against its id.

 There are also endpoints which are not exposed to the user, but are needed internally: